rnlaigner/dianalyzer/README.md

 ## Documentation & Instructions

-The instructions and project documentation are found in the [docs](https://github.com/rnlaigner/dianalyzer/docs/Programming_Conclusion_Project.pdf) folder.
+The instructions and project documentation are found in the [docs](docs/Programming_Conclusion_Project.pdf) folder.

 ### Prerequisites

-Maven, JDK >= 8
+Maven and JDK >= 8

 ## Built With